CVE-2014-8145

 01 // Technical Summary

-SoX 14.4.1 and earlier are vulnerable to heap-based buffer overflows, allowing attackers to execute arbitrary code by crafting malicious WAV files.
-This vulnerability can lead to remote code execution (RCE), potentially compromising systems that process audio files and leading to complete system takeover.
+SoX (Sound eXchange) versions 14.4.1 and earlier are vulnerable to multiple heap-based buffer overflows, allowing attackers to execute arbitrary code or cause a denial-of-service (DoS) by processing a crafted WAV audio file.
+This vulnerability can lead to complete system compromise if exploited successfully.
+Organizations should prioritize patching or implementing robust input validation to mitigate this risk.

 02 // Vulnerability Mechanism